 Do you need to choose between glide quality and handling?

 Not at all!
-Decathlon's Fit 5 skates glide along really nicely thanks to their aluminum frame (the aluminum frame transfers the skater's energy very well), ABEC 5 bearings, and new 80 mm (80 A hardness) rubber wheels.
+Decathlon's Fit 5 skates glide along really nicely thanks to their aluminium frame (the aluminium frame transfers the skater's energy very well), ABEC 5 bearings, and new 80mm (80 A hardness) rubber wheels.